Sunday 14 July 2024

 I work in a school with a group of incredibly caring and kind people, all undoubtedly, highly empathetic.
 I am an Aspie, highly logical and, although empathetic in my own way, a world away from their experience.
 The job is comprises lots of admin tasks carried out in quite the most hectic and disordered environment I have ever experienced.
 Together with the added pressure of constant interactions with staff, health professionals, pupils and parents, it's one of the most challenging I have ever found myself attempting.
 And I am failing.

 I find myself in a situation I never thought possible, and it is probably testament to my own skills at appearing to 'fit in' ('camouflaging' as autistic research has now coined it), together with my conviction that I would be better off in an environment with lots of kind people.
 The final straw in my case is the care and concern shown to me, now that I have started to crumble.
 I can take no comfort in it.
 I don't know why, exactly - perhaps it is a consequence of many years of cumulative trauma from continuous misunderstandings and social rejection, (there is interesting new research on PTSD in ASD) or is it is merely another level of interaction I am unable to reciprocate, because it is genuine, heartfelt and continuous?
+I want so much for them to see that their care and concern are helping me, but it isn't, and I blame myself for that.
 The irony of this is not lost on me, I can assure you...

 Ten Years After (First published October 2019)